Tell me all about your aardvark research!

 During times of energy deficiency, they exhibit heterothermy, which means they are able to switch from endothermy (physiological generation and regulation of body temperature by metabolic means, like all mammals) to ectothermy (regulation of body temperature depends on external sources, such as sunlight or a heated rock surface, like a reptile).
 Previous studies have shown internal body temperatures can range from 33.4–37.2°C.

 Why are aardvarks interesting?

 Aardvarks are a keystone species and ecosystem engineer; the burrows they dig provide thermal refuges for the wider wildlife community, for example, pangolin make use of aardvark burrows on a daily basis and at the moment, we have lots of warthogs using aardvark burrows to rear their piglets in.
 They only eat ants and termites, species which experience population crashes during droughts.
 This makes the aardvark vulnerable to climate change impacts.
-As they are so important for the ecosystem, loosing them could have cascading community impacts.
+As they are so important for the ecosystem, losing them could have cascading community impacts.

 What are you trying to find out in the research?